Rural internet

 Rural Internet describes the characteristics of Internet service in rural areas (also referred to as "the country" or "countryside"), which are settled places outside towns and cities.
 Inhabitants live in villages, hamlets, on farms and in other isolated houses.
 Mountains and other terrain can impede rural Internet access.

-Internet service in many rural areas is provided over voiceband by 56k modem.
-Poor-quality telephone lines, many of which were installed or last upgraded between the 1930s and the 1960s, often limit the speed of the network to bit rates of 26kbit/s or less.
-Since many of these lines serve relatively few customers, phone company maintenance and speed of repair of these lines has degraded and their upgrade for modern quality requirements is unlikely.
-This results in a digital divide.

 High-speed, wireless Internet service is becoming increasingly common in rural areas.
 Here, service providers deliver Internet service over radio-frequency via special radio-equipped antennas.

 Methods for broadband Internet access in rural areas include: